 Let the sealer dry for at least 24 hours.

-Once you’ve filled all the grout lines in your small area, use a wet sponge to wash all of the grout off of the faces of your tile, doing your best to leave a flush fill of grout in the lines.
+Once you’ve filled all the grout lines in your small area, use a wet sponge to wash all of the grout off of the faces of your tile, doing your best to leave a flush fill of grout in the seams.

 Keep working in small sections until the entire wall is filled and let dry for 24 hours.

-STEP 6: SEAL AGAIN
+STEP 6: Seal Again

 The last step is to seal the entire wall one final time!